Strict quantization of coadjoint orbits: Proofs, -finite functions, and complex structures Proofs, G-finite functions, and complex structures

-If $g$ is positive definite, then we must have $c_\alpha = 1$ if $(\alpha, \I\lambda) > 0$ for $\alpha \in \hat\Delta$ and it is easy to see that these $c_\alpha$ really define an invariant ordering and therefore a complex structure. \end{proof} Note that the situation is more complicated if $G$ is non-compact, but $\lie h$ is compact, since we may then have both compact and non-compact roots.
+So $g$ is positive definite if and only if $c_\alpha = 1$ for all $\alpha\in\hat\Delta$ with $(\alpha, \I\lambda) > 0$. \end{proof} Note that the situation is more complicated if $G$ is non-compact, but $G_\lambda$ is compact, since we may then have both compact and non-compact roots.
 The condition for $g$ being positive definite then becomes $c_\alpha =1$ if either $\alpha$ is a compact root and $(\alpha, \I \lambda) > 0$ or if $\alpha$ is a non-compact root and $(\alpha, \I\lambda) < 0$.
-If these conditions define an invariant ordering, then $\orb\lambda$ has a $G$-invariant K\"ahler structure (which is unique according to the above discussion).
+If these conditions define an invariant ordering, then $\orb\lambda$ has a $G$-invariant K\"ahler structure (which is automatically unique).
 One can give more explicit criteria for when the conditions above define an invariant ordering, see \cite{bordemann.forger.roemer:1986a}, but we only need the following easy case.